tmichniewski/MiniSpark/README.md

 ```
 /**
- * The function represents any kind of transformation of one Dataset into another.
+ * The function represents any kind of transformation from one Dataset into another.
  *
  * @tparam T Type of input data.
  * @tparam U Type of output data.